 Dr. Martin, whose parents operated their own radio station in Mississippi, is well-known in music circles as both a musician and band leader.

-Primarily responsible for Creative Division operations and serves as the technical overseer for the School of Media and Communication.
+Primarily responsible for strategic communication operations and serves as an adjunct instructor for the School of Media and Communication.

 Dr. Jason Beverly

 Dr. Beverly, with experience in newspapers, television, and radio, directs the overall operations of the Student Media Center.

 Dr. Beverly is a fiction author and screenwriter who often incorporates the use of history, urban legends, folklore, and supernatural elements into his stories to provide intimate glimpses into the fictional lives of Southerners.

 A number of faculty are involved in advising segments of the Student Media Center, helping their classes produce projects in conjunction with the center, or providing other advice and consulting.

 For anything you don’t see here, contact Dr.%20Ed%20Simpson, director of the School of Media and Communication.